tgrbrooks/RemoteTemperature/BlueTooth/README.md

 _Cloned from <https://github.com/psyciknz/OpenHAB-Scripts>_

-# Bluemaestro BLE to MQTT publisher
+# Blue Maestro BLE to MQTT publisher

-**NB:** Only the files in `./BlueTooth` has been verified.
-All other files have not been touched; refer to the original repo for info.
+This repository contains Python scripts for scanning for Blue Maestro BLE temperature sensors and publishing to MQTT.

 ## Files

 * `bluemaestroscan.py`: contains functions for scanning and parsing advertisement payload
-* `mqtt.bluetooth.loop.py`: added by JWJ.
+* `mqtt.bluetooth.loop.py`: main Python script added by JWJ, based on the original files.
 Uses **paho-mqtt** to publish to MQTT.
 Configuration of MQTT server and topic names are in `config.json`.
   NB: assumes that the MQTT server uses TLS _and_ username/password authentication.
-* `mqtt.bluetooth.py`: original simple MQTT publisher.
-Looping.
-* `mqtt.homie.bluetooth.py`: original Homie-based publisher.
-Never got this working.
-* `mqtt.homie.bluetooth.noloop.py`: as above, but one-shot.
-* `homie-bluetooth.json`: configuration for the Homie-based publishers.
-Encrypted with `git-crypt`.
 * `config.json`: configuration for `mqtt.bluetooth.loop.py`.
 Encrypted with `git-crypt`.

 ### Git-crypt